Rise of the Reactionaries: Panel Discussion

 Alexander Meleagrou-Hitchens, Research Director at the Program on Extremism moderated a discussion on the report’s findings and more.
 Speakers included:

 - J.M.
-Berger - Research fellow with VOX-Pol and a Ph.D. candidate at Swansea University's School of Law, where he studies extremist ideologies.
-His research encompasses extremism and terrorism, propaganda, and social media analytical techniques.
-He is a member of the advisory board of the RESOLVE Network and the independent advisory committee of the Global Internet Forum for Counter Terrorism.
+Berger, Research Fellow with VOX-Pol, Ph.D. candidate at Swansea University's School of Law, member of the advisory board of the RESOLVE Network, and the independent advisory committee of the Global Internet Forum for Counter Terrorism

-Blyth Crawford - Research Fellow at the International Centre for the Study of Radicalisation where she specializes in far-right online social movements.
-She is also a Ph.D. candidate at King’s College London where she studies far-right radicalization within online forums utilizing an ethnographic method.
+- Blyth Crawford, Research Fellow at the International Centre for the Study of Radicalisation and a Ph.D. candidate at King’s College London

-Julia Ebner - Senior Research Fellow at the Institute for Strategic Dialogue, where she leads projects on online radicalization, disinformation, and hate speech.
-She is also the author of the bestselling books Going Dark: The Secret Social Lives of Extremists and The Rage: The Vicious Circle of Islamist and Far-Right Extremism.
+- Julia Ebner, Senior Research Fellow at the Institute for Strategic Dialogue and author of the bestselling books Going Dark: The Secret Social Lives of Extremists and The Rage: The Vicious Circle of Islamist and Far-Right Extremism

 - Christopher Wall, PhD candidate at King’s College London’s and author, with the late Walter Laqueur, of The Future of Terrorism